 Physical activity: We found that daily physical activity and sport levels in survivors were similar to the general population.
 Physical activity was mainly determined by socio-demographic and cultural factors [Rueegg-2012a].
-However, we found that survivors are at high risk of suffering from performance limitations in sports and in daily living activities and that these limitations differed strongly between diagnostic groups [Rueegg-2012b].
+However, we found that survivors are at high risk of suffering from performance limitations in sports and daily living activities but these limitations differed strongly between diagnostic groups [Rueegg-2012b].
 Despite these physical performance limitations, many survivors maintained healthy activity levels [Rueegg-2013].

-Nutrition: We showed that the adherence to dietary recommendations among survivors was similar to their siblings and the general population, but poor overall [Belle-submitted].
+Nutrition: We showed that the adherence to dietary recommendations among survivors was similar to their siblings and the general population, but overall poor [Belle-2016].

-Hearing loss: We found that the burden of hearing loss as a late effect after ototoxic cancer treatment has stabilized in recently treated survivors, which suggests that survivors have benefited from new treatment regimens that use less ototoxic radiation and more carefully dosed platinum compounds [Weiss - accepted].
+Hearing loss: We found that the burden of hearing loss as a late effect after ototoxic cancer treatment has stabilized in recently treated survivors, suggesting that survivors have benefited from new treatment regimens that use less ototoxic radiation and carefully dosed platinum compounds [Weiss-2017].
+We also found that questionnaires are useful to assess hearing in large cohorts of childhood cancer survivors, but they underestimate mild and unilateral hearing loss.
+[Weiss-2017].